bnoxb/travl-trakr-react/README.md

 ### API usage

-Local API holds the cities the person entered.
-Any notes they have about the places, name, country, dates, etc.
+Local API holds the cities the user entered.
+Any notes they have about the places, name, country, dates of travel.

 The remote APIs are google maps and Yelp’s API for some business information in the city.